 "Many students here don't come from families with deep pockets," Peterson said.
 "You just have to work hard and really investigate scholarships and financial aid options.
 There are a lot of opportunities available."

 "Helping students like Will make their dreams of attending St. Scholastica a reality is the best part of my job," said Karl.
 "I give Will and his mother so much credit for their foresight and perseverance in exploring programs and scholarships that made the finances work.
 Will is going to do great things with his life and I can't wait to see where a St. Scholastica education takes him."

 The CSSyes scholarship is designed for stand-out students who have great financial need.
 Available to incoming first-year and day transfer students, this financial package covers the remainder of a student's tuition after factoring in the Benedictine scholarship, other CSS scholarships and grants, and state and federal funding.
 This scholarship is renewable for up to three additional years or until receiving a bachelor's degree.

-The Benedictine scholarship is available to all incoming freshman applicants with offerings ranging from $15,000 to $21,000 per year.
+The Benedictine scholarship is available to all incoming freshman applicants.
 This is a renewable merit-based scholarship, specifically focusing on the combination of cumulative high school GPA and composite ACT or SAT scores.

 To learn more about scholarships and financial aid options for undergraduate students at St. Scholastica, check out our scholarships and financial aid web pages or contact our admissions department at (218) 723-6046.